Sage/carbon-factory/README.md

 ## Gulp

 Carbon Factory provides [Gulp](http://gulpjs.com/) tasks to help compile assets for your application.
-If you set up your application using the `prepare` command, you should already have a `gulpfile.js` using the appropriate Gulp tasks.
+If you set up your project using the `prepare` command, you should already have a `gulpfile.js` using the appropriate Gulp tasks.

 To run Gulp, run it from your UI directory: